R&D - Global Development Graduate Programme

 Who you are

-To join the Global Development graduate programme you must hold a master's degree in a relevant subject within natural science, such as pharmacy, veterinary, biology, biotechnology, statistics, health economy, public health or similar.
+To join the Global Development graduate programme you must hold a master's degree in a relevant subject within natural science, such as pharmacy, biology, biotechnology, statistics, health economy, public health or similar.

 You have an outstanding academic record and came top of your class.
 Only recently graduated, you have no more than 1 year of work experience and you have an excellent command of both spoken and written English.